anyproto/docs/community/any-timeline.md

 ### Public Release

 * There is currently no ETA for when the public release is supposed to happen.
 Presumably, this can only happen after all the collaboration features are released.
-* You can check the progress towards our public release trough our [public roadmap](https://github.com/orgs/anyproto/projects/1/views/1).
+* You can check the progress towards our public release through our [public roadmap](https://github.com/orgs/anyproto/projects/1/views/1).